RSS Panglima: Singapore service

-Decommissioning
+Retirement

 Panglima was the first RSN ship to be granted a formal decommissioning ceremony.
 On 9 July 1991, following 35 years of active service across three navies, Panglima was decommissioned in a ceremony officiated by Chief of Navy Commodore Teo Chee Hean held at Brani Naval Base.
 A minute of silence was observed one minute before sunset, upon which her flags and commissioning pennant were hauled down accompanied by the national anthem.
 Her final commanding officer, Captain Harry Wee handed the flags to the chief of navy.

 While the Ministry of Defence initially considered preserving her as a museum ship, the cost of restoration was estimated to be and thereafter per year.
 Public opinion was split on whether to preserve Panglima, with some highlighting her historical value and others saying it was not worth the cost.

 The ship was subsequently sold at auction for to New West Coast Pte Ltd on 3 April 1992.
 DBS Land considered purchasing and restoring Panglima as a maritime exhibit or entertainment ship as part of its revitalization plans for Clarke Quay.
 Its representatives toured the ship on 4 May, but the company eventually decided not to move forward with the plans in August.